 Sherborne School’s first school magazine, King Edward’s Casket, was published irregularly during the Headmastership of the Rev. Ralph Lyon (1823-1845).
 The magazine was described as ‘spicily personal’ and ended its days with a violent fight between two of the contributors.

-The Rules of the magazine were published in the March 1859 edition:
+The Rules of the magazine were published in the March 1859 issue:

 - That the Shirburnian be published on the first day of every Month during the half year.

 - That no contributions be received from anyone who is not, or has not been a member of the King’s School, Sherborne.

 - That no anonymous contributions be received, but that the full name be enclosed in a sealed envelope, which will not be opened if the contribution be rejected.

 - That all communications be addressed “To the Editor of the Shirburnian, King’s School, Sherborne, Dorset.”

 - That all discussions of a Religious or Political nature, and also Personalities, be excluded.

 - That every contribution be the bona fide production of the contributor.